In 1922, Phone Lines In The U.S. Were Silenced To Observe What?

 Answer: Alexander Graham Bell’s Funeral

-Alexander Graham Bell was a prolific late 19th/early 20th century inventor who outright invented or refined all manner of things including metal detectors, air craft wings, hyrdro-foils, and–most notably–the telephone.
+Alexander Graham Bell was a prolific late 19th/early 20th-century inventor who outright invented or refined all manner of things including metal detectors, early aircraft, hydrofoils, and—most notably—the telephone.